nuprl/TypeWeaver/README.md

       `data/full/[system]-out/[dataset]/baseline-checked/` and
       `data/full/[system]-out/[dataset]/baseline-typedefs/`
     - Writes CSV files to `data/full/csv/`
-    - This step may take over an hour.
+    - This step may take several hours.
 In particular, the "Calculating LOC for each file in each package" and "Counting annotations per file" steps are very slow.